Assassination of Martin Luther King Jr.

-Martin Luther King Jr., an African-American clergyman and civil rights leader, was fatally shot at the Lorraine Motel in Memphis, Tennessee, on April 4, 1968, at 6:01 p.m.
-CST.
-He was rushed to St. Joseph's Hospital, where he died at 7:05 p.m.
-He was a prominent leader of the civil rights movement and a Nobel Peace Prize laureate who was known for his use of nonviolence and civil disobedience.
+On April 4, 1968, at 6:01 p.m.
+CST, Martin Luther King Jr., an American civil rights activist, was fatally shot at the Lorraine Motel in Memphis, Tennessee.
+He was rushed to St. Joseph's Hospital, where he was pronounced dead at 7:05 p.m at age 39.

-James Earl Ray, a fugitive from the Missouri State Penitentiary, was arrested on June 8, 1968, at London's Heathrow Airport, extradited to the United States and charged with the crime.
-On March 10, 1969, he pleaded guilty and was sentenced to 99 years in the Tennessee State Penitentiary.
-He later made many attempts to withdraw his guilty plea and to be tried by a jury, but was unsuccessful.
-Ray died in prison in 1998.
+The alleged assassin, James Earl Ray, an escaped convict from the Missouri State Penitentiary, was arrested on June 8, 1968, at London's Heathrow Airport, extradited to the United States and charged with the crime.
+On March 10, 1969, Ray pleaded guilty and was sentenced to 99 years in the Tennessee State Penitentiary.
+He later made many attempts to withdraw his guilty plea and to be tried by a jury, but was unsuccessful, before he died in 1998.

 The King family and others believe that the assassination was the result of a conspiracy involving the U.S. government, the mafia, and Memphis police, as alleged by Loyd Jowers in 1993.
 They believe that Ray was a scapegoat.
-In 1999, the family filed a wrongful-death lawsuit against Jowers for the sum of $10 million.
-During closing arguments, their attorney asked the jury to award damages of $100, to make the point that "it was not about the money".
+In 1999, the family filed a wrongful death lawsuit against Jowers for the sum of $10 million.
 During the trial, both sides presented evidence alleging a government conspiracy.
 The accused government agencies could not defend themselves or respond because they were not named as defendants.
-Based on the evidence, the jury concluded that Jowers and others were "part of a conspiracy to kill King" and awarded the family $100.
-The allegations and the finding of the Memphis jury were later disputed by the United States Department of Justice in 2000 because of the lack of evidence.
+Based on the evidence, the jury concluded that Jowers and others were "part of a conspiracy to kill King" and awarded the family the symbolic $100 they requested in damages.
+The allegations and the finding of the Memphis jury were later disputed by the United States Department of Justice in 2000 due to perceived lack of evidence.

 The assassination was one of four major assassinations of the 1960s in the United States, coming several years after the assassination of John F. Kennedy in 1963 and the assassination of Malcolm X in 1965, and two months before the assassination of Robert F. Kennedy in June 1968.

 Background

 Death threats

-As early as the mid-1950s, King had received death threats because of his prominence in the civil rights movement.
+As early as the mid-1950s, Martin Luther King Jr. had received death threats because of his prominence in the civil rights movement.
 He had confronted the risk of death, including a nearly fatal stabbing in 1958, and made its recognition part of his philosophy.
 He taught that murder could not stop the struggle for equal rights.
 After the assassination of President Kennedy in 1963, King told his wife, Coretta Scott King, "This is what is going to happen to me also.
 I keep telling you, this is a sick society."